Solenoid vs SMA Microvalve Technology

 miniature SMA and solenoid valve comparison table

-To provide an insight into the numerical specifications that set the SMA and solenoid valves apart, we have roughly compared four typical miniature 2/2-way valves that are media separated
+To provide an insight into the numerical specifications that set the SMA and solenoid microvalves apart, we have roughly compared four typical miniature 2/2-way valves that are media separated

-The comparison includes two types of SMA valves, one of which is the memetis normally-closed valve, and two common types of solenoid valves with 6 mm and 8 mm diameter.
+The comparison includes two types of SMA microvalves, one of which is the memetis normally-closed valve, and two common types of solenoid microvalves with 6 mm and 8 mm diameter.

 View the full-size comparison table here